zhiro-labs/daia/README.md

 - `CHAT_SYS_PROMPT_PATH`: The path to the system prompt file. **(Required)**
 - `ENABLE_CONTEXTUAL_SYSTEM_PROMPT`: Set to `on` to enable the contextual system prompt, which allows the bot to recognize and address users by their display name.
 The recommended setting is `on` (as set in `.env.example`).
 If the variable is not set, it defaults to `off`.
 - `CHAT_MODEL_PROVIDER`: The LLM provider to use.
 Currently supports `gemini`.
 Defaults to `gemini`.

+### Runtime Configuration (`config/runtime.yml`)

+These settings can be modified at runtime and are stored in `config/runtime.yml`:

+- `allowed_channels`: A list of channel IDs where the bot is allowed to respond without being mentioned.
+If empty, the bot will only respond to direct messages and mentions.
+- `timezone`: The timezone for bot operations (e.g., "America/New_York", "Europe/London", "Asia/Tokyo").
+Defaults to "UTC".
+- `discord_activity`: The activity status displayed for the bot (e.g., "Surfing", "Listening to music").

 ## Usage